-- except for CCP-specific porting solutions described earlier and the comments below under "Margin rights", you will not have any rights directly against the CCP; and you will only have contractual claims against us (i.e. rather than being able to recover particular assets as owner); - our insolvency proceedings would be commenced upon a filing by the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, BaFin) (although it is likely that other regulatory, recovery and resolution measures are taken in respect of us before any such insolvency proceedings are opened).
+- except for CCP-specific porting solutions described earlier and the comments below under "Margin rights", you will not have any rights directly against the CCP; and you will only have contractual claims against us (i.e. rather than being able to recover particular assets as owner); - UBS Europe SE being a credit institution incorporated in Germany and authorized under German law, our insolvency proceedings would be commenced upon a filing by the German Federal Financial Supervisory Authority (Bundesan-stalt für Finanzdienstleistungsaufsicht, BaFin) (although it is likely that other regulatory, recovery and resolution measures are taken in respect of us before any such insolvency proceedings are opened).
 In insolvency proceedings, all powers in respect of our insolvency estate are with the insolvency administrator, any dispositions over our property are void unless consented to by the insolvency administrator and subject to a few exceptions, all legal action must be taken against or with the consent of the insolvency administrator (which can be a time consuming process with an uncertain outcome); and - any stage of a cleared transaction (e.g. Client Transactions, CCP Transactions and porting) may be challenged by the insolvency administrator provided that the relevant legal requirements for such challenge are satisfied.
 Please see the section below on Article 102b EGInsO for the exemption for porting procedures.

-Please also note that:
+Please also note: